It looks just as beautiful and fluid as it did 400 years ago. Has a woman been in charge of the gardens?

 upper branches and no lower ones.
 My reputation as a 'court jester' got me accused of turning a tree upside down and painting the roots green more than once!

-I grew the first nutmeg tree (left) in the west.
+I grew the first nutmeg tree (right) in the west.
 It was a by-product of the Dutch and English war over Run Island in

 the early 17th century.
 It grew so fast that in four years time, even